polkadot-developers/substrate-docs/content/md/en/docs/tutorials/smart-contracts/first-smart-contract.md

 ## Install the Substrate contracts node

-To simplify this tutorial, you can [download](https://github.com/paritytech/substrate-contracts-node/releases) a precompiled Substrate node for Linux or macOS.The precompiled binary includes the FRAME pallet for smart contracts by default.
+To simplify this tutorial, you can [download](https://github.com/paritytech/substrate-contracts-node/releases) a precompiled Substrate node for Linux or macOS.
+The precompiled binary includes the FRAME pallet for smart contracts by default.
 Alternatively, you can build the preconfigured `contracts-node` manually by running `cargo install contracts-node` on your local computer.

 To install the contracts node on macOS or Linux: